Distributed Antenna Systems

 Active DAS solutions provide a stronger 3G and 4G LTE cellular signal for buildings over 500 square meters.
 Used for converting analogue radio frequency transmissions from the source to a digital signal for distribution, Active DAS solutions are expandable and pose no limits to cable run lengths.
 A master unit is installed to perform the analogue to digital conversions and can support signals from single or multiple carriers.
 After being converted, the DAS system transmits the digital signal across cabling (either fibre optic or ethernet) to remote radio units that then convert it back to analogue.
 Whilst more expensive than Passive DAS, Active DAS can share ethernet / fibre optic cabling with other infrastructure.

-Copyright © 2024 All Rights Reserved by Comtex Group Pty.
-Limited.
+Copyright © 2024 All Rights Reserved by Comtex Holdings Pty.
+Ltd.

 service@comtex.com.au · 1300 669 440 ·